UK – England and Wales

 f) To what extent would that detriment be offset by extension of the child’s relationships with the maternal family and homeland?

-- There is no legal principle, let alone some legal or evidential presumption, in favour of an application to relocate by a primary carer.
-The old statements which seem to favour applications to relocate made by primary carers are no more that a reflection of the reality of the human condition and the parent-child relationship.
+• There is no legal principle, let alone some legal or evidential presumption, in favour of an application to relocate by a primary carer.
+The old statements which seem to favour applications to relocate made by primary carers are no more then a reflection of the reality of the human condition and the parent-child relationship.

-The Court of Appeal cases Re K (2011, EWCA Civ 79), Re F (2012, EWCA Ci 1364) and Re F (2015, ECWA Civ 882) show that the focus must be on the child’s best intersts having regard to court guidance, but such guidance and the factors set out are not presumptious but part of the overall welfare analysis.
+The Court of Appeal cases Re K (2011, EWCA Civ 79), Re F (2012, EWCA Ci 1364) and Re F (2015, ECWA Civ 882) show that the focus must be on the child’s best interests having regard to court guidance, but such guidance and the factors set out are not presumptuous but part of the overall welfare analysis.

 The case Re F from 2012 held that there is a need for the court to carry out

-1) a holistic comparative balanciding exercise of the realistic options before the court including the plans of both parents, and
+1) a holistic comparative balancing exercise of the realistic options before the court including the plans of both parents, and

 Child abduction: UK – England and Wales

-The UK is a party to the Hague Convention on Child Abduction.
-The obligations that the convention creates are elaborated in the Child Abduction and Custody Act 1985.
+The UK is a Contracting State to the 1980 Hague Convention on the Civil Aspects of International Child Abduction and the 1996 Hague Convention on Parental Responsibility and Protection of Children.
+The obligations that the Conventions create are elaborated in the Child Abduction and Custody Act 1985.

 For more information, you can visit the Government website.